SenaYurtseven1/RabbitMQEasyProject/README.md

 ---

 > 🔀 **Recommendation**: If you require message persistence and your system does not have extremely high traffic, prefer using the synchronous API (`IModel`).
 The async API is better suited for high-performance scenarios but introduces complexity when handling message durability.
+>
+⚖️ Fair Dispatch

+Fair dispatch ensures that no single consumer is overloaded while others remain idle.
+This is achieved by setting the prefetch count to 1 using the channel’s QoS (Quality of Service) settings.
+It tells RabbitMQ not to give more than one message to a worker at a time until it has acknowledged the previous one.

+channel.BasicQos(prefetchSize: 0, prefetchCount: 1, global: false);

+This makes sure that long-running tasks do not prevent other consumers from getting work and helps balance the load more fairly.